 There is nothing worse than a dresser or storage unit with drawers that won’t cooperate.
 Whether you’re dealing with an antique dresser that won’t budge or with a drawer that is so stuck it is almost unusable, don’t fear, as we have the perfect solution!

 Not only are sticky drawers an overall easy fix, and you also won’t have to look far in your home for the supplies needed.
 Depending on how stuck your drawer is, you may need to try a few of these methods below or use a combination of them to get the best results.

 Have a little wax paper lying around the house?
 It’s not well known that this product is perfect for un-sticking drawers.
 Simply fold the wax paper over itself a few times and rub the flat surface on the tracks of your drawers.
 Do this a few times on each track, leaving a thin layer of wax behind.
 Reapply as needed and test after a few applications.

 Last but not least, if you want to keep your dresser drawers running smoothly, try using a candle!
-That’s right, a beeswax or votive type candle will work for greasing drawers that just won’t budge.
-Similar to the soap application, rub a candle of your choice along the drawer track, ensuring the wax goes into the nooks and cranny’s to make sure all areas are greased.
+Beeswax or votive-type candle will work for greasing drawers that just won’t budge.
+Like the soap application, rub a candle of your choice along the drawer track, ensuring the wax goes into the nooks and crannies to ensure all areas are greased.
 This will help the drawers move out much more smoothly.